Dear Brothers and Sisters in Christ,

 Until recently, it was common for pastors to take early retirement and then make themselves available to cover for absent priests around the diocese.
 But with a shortage of priests, our bishop is asking priests to continue serving as pastors until the canonical age of retirement (75 years old).
 This necessary policy means we are quickly running out of retired priests healthy enough to cover for absent priests.

-Some final considerations: How would a modified schedule affect traffic flow through the neighborhood, given schedules at neighboring churches?
+Some other considerations: How would a modified schedule affect traffic flow through the neighborhood, given schedules at neighboring churches?
 Would parishioners who now attend one of the three English Masses on Sunday choose one of the two newly scheduled Masses equally enough to avoid overcrowding?
 Do we have sufficient handicapped parking and handicapped seating to merge three Sunday Masses into two?
+I discussed these, and all the other considerations above, with Bishop Stika on March 2nd.